kito323/MarvelUniverses/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Here is iris dataset visualised
+Here is interactive iris dataset visualised

 {% include_relative plotly_graph.html %}

+And here is interactive NetworkX graph

+{% include_relative networkgraph.html %}

 ### Markdown